-Viewers guide: Who will control the Senate?
+Viewers' guide: Who will control the Senate?

 The race between incumbent Republican Sen. Kelly Ayotte and Democratic Gov. Maggie Hassan -- two popular women who each have been elected statewide more than once -- has swung back-and-forth for months.

-Hassan got help from Democratic heavy-hitters when she sat on the stage with Hillary Clinton, Sen. Elizabeth Warren, D-Massachusetts, and Sen. Bernie Sanders, I-Vermont, who won the state's Democratic presidential primary.
+Hassan got help from Democratic heavy hitters when she sat on the stage with Hillary Clinton, Sen. Elizabeth Warren, D-Massachusetts, and Sen. Bernie Sanders, I-Vermont, who won the state's Democratic presidential primary.

-But Republicans have dropped major dollars into TV, radio, and digital advertising that argued Ayotte would be a curb on a Clinton White House.
-The late money fortified Ayotte's position making the race a true toss-up.
+But Republicans have dropped major dollars into TV, radio and digital advertising that argued Ayotte would be a curb on a Clinton White House.
+The late money fortified Ayotte's position, making the race a true toss-up.

 Pennsylvania